Ksenniya/quart-client-template/entity/app_design_prd.md

 - **User**: Initiates the scheduling of the data ingestion job.
 - **Scheduler**: Responsible for triggering the job at predefined times.
-- **Data Ingestion Job**: Central to managing the workflow of data processing.
+- **Data Ingestion Job**: Central entity managing the workflow of data processing.
 - **Raw London Houses Data Entity**: Stores the ingested raw data.
 - **Analyzed London Houses Data Entity**: Holds the analyzed data.
 - **Report Entity**: Contains the generated report.